Farm manager and company cleared of manslaughter charges after tractor drivers' death

 Both Mr Perrott and CDFP estates director Mr John Varley came close to breaking down with emotion as they spoke about the day of the accident.

 Mr Perrott, said: “It was the worst day of my life.
-I have thought about it every day since.
-I live a few hundred yards down the road and every time I pass the scene of the accident, I think about it.”
+I have thought about it every day since.”

 Mr Perrott was the winner of Farming Weekly’s Farm Manager of the Year award in 2007 and acted as a judge in the awards the following year.